Create an Experience Builder app and add widgets

 Next, you'll complement the Business Analyst widget with the Map and Text widgets.

-Map widget being dragged to the canvas
+Map widget on the canvas

 4. From the Page elements section, drag the Text widget to the canvas.

-5. Arrange the Text and Map widgets so they are the same width and take up roughly one-third of the canvas on the left side.
-Resize the Business Analyst widget to use the remaining space on the canvas.
+7. Resize the Business Analyst widget to use the remaining space on the canvas.

 App layout